Hope Bancorp (NASDAQ:HOPE) Issues Earnings Results

-Hope Bancorp (NASDAQ:HOPE – Get Free Report) released its quarterly earnings results on Monday.
-The financial services provider reported $0.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.05), Briefing.com reports.
+Hope Bancorp (NASDAQ:HOPE – Get Free Report) posted its quarterly earnings data on Monday.
+The financial services provider reported $0.21 earnings per share for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.05), Briefing.com reports.
+Hope Bancorp had a return on equity of 6.43% and a net margin of 10.80%.
 The company had revenue of $123.30 million for the quarter, compared to analyst estimates of $130.42 million.
-Hope Bancorp had a net margin of 10.80% and a return on equity of 6.43%.
-Hope Bancorp’s revenue for the quarter was down 14.9% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.33 EPS.
+During the same period in the previous year, the business posted $0.33 earnings per share.
+The firm’s revenue was down 14.9% compared to the same quarter last year.

 Hope Bancorp Trading Up 1.0 %